ImperialCollegeLondon/2022-12-08_singularity_ncl/_episodes/01-singularity-gettingstarted.md

 > $ module load singularity
 > ~~~
 > {: .language-bash}
 > before you can use the `singularity` command on the system.
+Note: this is not needed on ARCHER2.
 {: .callout}

 ~~~